remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 abstract static class Instruction { @Instruction Members@ }
 ~~~~

 The "intrinsic" function calls mentioned above will map directly to instances of the <tt>BinaryOp</tt> class.
 While not all [x86 instructions](http://ref.x86asm.net/coder64.html) take two arguments, all the "intrinsics" this compiler supports take two, and they all modify the second operand.
+We'll add a <tt>q</tt> [suffix](http://en.wikibooks.org/wiki/X86_Assembly/GAS_Syntax#Operation_Suffixes) to all the intrinstic instructions as all our operands are eight bytes ("quads").

 ~~~~
 @Static Classes@ +=